jackpal/jackpal.github.io/_posts/2008-12-31-Tech_Talk_on_Wii_security_model_(and_breaking_it).md

 ---
 date: 2008-12-31 14:33
 tags: Wii,gaming,security
+title: Tech Talk on Wii security model (and breaking it)
 ---

-# Tech Talk on Wii security model (and breaking it)

 A very thorough talk describing the Nintendo Wii game console security model and the bugs and weaknesses that allowed the Wii to be compromised: